haldarmahesh/use-key-hook/README.md

 Pressing 1, it will not be detected as we passed ASCII code numeric 1 and this is not number 1.

 Pressing any other key will not be detected.

+## Contributing

+If you have any new suggestions, new features, bug fixes, etc. please contribute by raising pull request on the [https://github.com/haldarmahesh/use-key-hook](repository).

+If you have any issue with the `use-key-hook`, open an issue on [https://github.com/haldarmahesh/use-key-hook](Github).